thomasapope/capstone-game/README.md

 - Should not feel like a tower defense game.
 - Gameplay should be designed to induce a healthy bit of panic.
 - Collaboration with teamates should be neccesary to succeed.
+- Most weapons are fairly primitive, but occasionally a rare relic of fallen humanity can be found.
+- Setting is dark night in the ruins of a city.
+Most lighting is from lamps, torches, and campfires.